Skip to main content

 Overview

-Every time the main agent is invoked, the runtime compiles a system prompt from up to 15 sections.
+Every time the main agent is invoked, the runtime compiles a system prompt from up to 16 sections.
 Most sections are automatic — the runtime builds them from env state, loaded plugins, and live session data.
-You are only responsible for three fields in config.prompt.
+You are only responsible for four fields in config.prompt.
 Everything else is handled for you.

 Sections appear in this fixed order.
 “Always present” means the section is included on every turn regardless of configuration; “conditional” means the section only appears when a specific condition is met.